New-Vision-2050/Constrix_Base/modules/form-builder/README.md

 - **Edit Mode**: Load and edit existing data from direct values or API endpoints
 - **Image Upload**: Support for image upload fields with preview and validation

+### Accessibility (A11y)

+The module aims for accessibility compliance:
+- **Semantic HTML**: Uses appropriate HTML elements.
+- **ARIA Attributes**: Includes necessary ARIA attributes for screen readers (ensure custom components like `SearchField` also implement this).
+- **Keyboard Navigation**: Standard form elements are keyboard navigable.
+Custom components should ensure proper focus management and keyboard interaction patterns.
+- **Labels**: All fields have associated labels.

 ## Form Builder Components

 The module provides several components for different use cases: